 Basil Bunting dedicated his Complete Poems (1968) to “Unabashed boys and girls [who] may enjoy them.
 This book is theirs”.
 Now the competition in his name has a Young Persons Award, open to those aged 19 and under. £2 entry, with cash prizes.
 Reopening 2018.

-Closed.
+Reopening 2018.
 Open to all young people aged 14 to 18, who live in the UK, entrants are asked to create stories of up to 1000 words on any topic with the judges eager to see stories that show real imagination and creativity; high quality writing that can capture and hold the reader.
-The shortlist of the […]
+The shortlist of […]

 Barnet Borough Arts Council’s annual competition is open for submissions of poems on any subject.
 Small £1 entry fee for non-Barnet residents.
 With categories for 7-11 year olds and 12-16 year olds.
 Reopens 2017.